 If you have been involved in the marketing of your website, you are undoubtedly tired of hearing the term “content marketing.”
 Usually this is because it means you will have to sit and write about your business rather than running it.
 Unfortunately, you keep hearing it because it is one of the few Google confirmed ways to increase quality traffic to your site.

 In this series we will start looking at the common content types, and providing a step by step “cheat sheet” to make it easier to work through and create quality organized content.
-We will focus on the the content commonly used on B2B and industrial websites.
+We will focus on the website content commonly used on B2B and industrial websites.

 A top menu on an industrial website will typically look something like this, with the main content opportunity pages in bold.